gowthamvadisetti/Compilers-Project/asgn3/README.md

-# Compilers Assignment 1 - lexer
+# Compilers Assignment 3 - parser

 ##Prerequisites:##
 1. python2 on python3 should installed